JL337/DeployAppPowerShell/README.md

-# Stage and Deploy an Application using Azure CLI and PowerShell
+# Stage and Deploy an Application using PowerShell locally

-This demo will describe how to take an application, stage it from GitHub and then deploy it live using the Azure CLI locally using PowerShell.
+This demo will describe how to take an application, stage it from GitHub and then deploy it live using PowerShell ISE locally.

 ## Getting Started